nmatte/yadoro/README.md

     $ yadoro

-To run the timer with a message:
+To run the timer with a message (or none):

     $ yadoro start "your message here"

 To run the timer once with a message:

     $ yadoro one "your message here"

+To run the timer with [the optimal work-break balance according to science](https://www.fastcompany.com/3035605/how-to-be-a-success-at-everything/the-exact-amount-of-time-you-should-work-every-day)

+    $ yadoro sci "your message here"

 ## Contributing